mcarlson/openlaszlo/test/appsize/readme.txt

 If you see *much* worse results (factor of 2 or greater) than expected, it is likely that you do not have compression turned on for the version of tomcat you are testing with.
-In your conf/server.xml you'll want a line that looks like this:
+In your conf/server.xml you'll want to adjust your <Connector> entry so that it has these attributes:

          <Connector port="8080" .......
-			   compressableMimeType="application/xml,text/html,text/xml,text/javascript,application/x-javascript,application/javascript,application/x-shockwave-flash"/>
+               compression="on"
+               compressionMinSize="2048"
+               compressableMimeType="application/xml,text/html,text/xml,text/javascript,application/x-javascript,application/javascript,application/x-shockwave-flash"

 ================================================================